-It’s up to the renter to contact their local government if they believe the rental property has not been maintained up to the locale’s housing codes.
+It’s up to the renter to contact their local government if they believe the rental property has not been maintained to comply with housing codes.

-The tenant is required to allow a landlord access to the property to make any required or agreed upon repairs, but the landlord must first give notice.
+- Landlord Access – The tenant is required to allow a landlord access to the property to make any required or agreed upon repairs, alterations, improvements, or to inspect the premises for any rule or lease violation and criminal activity but the landlord must first give notice.
 No specific time frame for this notice has been set out in Arkansas law, other than that entry times must be “reasonable.”

-If a landlord fails to make repairs that have been written into the lease agreement, or agreed to in writing after the tenant moves in, their tenant has the right to:
+If a landlord fails to make repairs that have been written into the lease agreement, or agreed to in writing after the tenant moves in, their tenant is given the following options:

 - Withhold Rent – In Arkansas, even if the landlord has failed to make any repairs, tenants are still legally obligated to keep paying rent.